Faren-d/statistics/data and visualization.md

 ![image](https://github.com/user-attachments/assets/fc8a646d-4fb0-45a3-bc8b-bc1053c569fd)

 ● Ratio Variables: Similar to interval but with a meaningful zero point.
+A meaningful zero point indicates a complete absence of the characteristic being measured.

 ○ Example: Player's height – a height of 0 cm means "no height.”

+● To illustrate more the concept of "meaningful zero point": A height of 0 cm literally means there is no height at all.
+The zero point represents the absolute absence of height.
+While we use 0 to mark the start of counting age, it doesn't signify the absence of age.
+A newborn baby, even at age 0, still has an age.

 ![image](https://github.com/user-attachments/assets/b1b8900c-3583-44ab-8c22-e56020aafc3e)